JeeErn/Decentralised_Prediction_Market/README.md

 ## **Topic Creation**
 Anyone can create a topic, as long as they have a trader account.
 When creating topics, there are some things to note:
 * The topic creator has to put down a mandatory 1 Ether topic creation bond.
 This bond will be refunded to the topic creator if the selected arbitrators resolve the outcome **without any tie**.
-This encourages topic creators to create options that are unambiguous and also select their topic's arbitrators carefully.
+This encourages topic creators to create options that are unambiguous and also select their topic's arbitrators carefully(choose arbitrators that are more _trusthworthy_).
-* The topic creator will receive 0.1% of the topic's market cap.
-This encourages topic creators to create interesting topics that have high voting activity.
+* The topic creator will receive 1% of the topic's market cap when the topic has been resolved **without any tie**.
+This encourages topic creators to create interesting topics that will garner high voting activity.
 * When creating topics, each option is limited to 32 ASCII characters or lesser.
 This is due to a limitation when transferring the information to the blockchain.

 ## **Voting**
 Voting can be categorised into 3 categories: trader voting, arbitrator voting and jury voting.
 Each type will be discussed in detail below.

 ### Trader Voting
-Trader voting is the act of casting a vote for an outcome on any topic when the topic is in the Open state.
+Trader voting is the act of casting a vote for an outcome on any topic when the topic is in the _Open_ state.
 This type of voting is the one that most users will engage in.
 Anyone can engage in trader voting, **except the selected arbitrators**.

-To vote on a topic, the user will have select a price in Ether that he/she believes is worth the outcome, as well as the option that he/she wants to vote for.
-Submitting the vote will place it in a pending phase, whereby it will be submitted to a matching by the system with other votes.
+To vote on a topic, the user will first select a price in Ether that he/she believes is worth the outcome, as well as the option that he/she wants to vote for.
+Submitting the vote will place it in a pending phase, whereby it will be submitted if succesfully matched by the system to other votes.

 In the event that the user tries to vote for an option with an existing pending vote, the vote with the higher price will be kept by the system, and the lower priced vote will be refunded to the voter.